-The prevalence of cellular phones, new research, and publicized crashes has started many debates related to the role cell phones play in driver distraction.
+The prevalence of cellular phones, new research, and publicized crashes has started many debates related to the role cellphones play in driver distraction.
 This chart details state cellular phone use and texting while driving laws.

-Source: Governor’s Highway Safety Administration.
+Source: Insurance Institute for Highway Safety 2019.

-The box allows you to conduct a full text search or use the dropdown menu option to select a state.
+The box allows you to conduct a full text search or type the state name.

-Source: Source Insurance Institute for Highway Safety 2013.
+Source: Source Insurance Institute for Highway Safety 2017.

 Governor’s Highway Safety Association

-.* Utah considers speaking on a cell phone, without a hands-free device, to be an offense only if a driver is also committing some other moving violation (other than speeding).
+* Utah considers speaking on a cellphone, without a hands-free device, to be an offense only if a driver is also committing some other moving violation (other than speeding).

 ** Maine has a law that makes driving while distracted a traffic infraction.
 29-A M.R.S.A.
 Sec.
-2117.
+2118.

 *** Listed as a part of contributing factors